trychlos/pwix-roles/README.md

 Its concept of scope is not the least of this package.

-But I missed some things that I have added here:
-- a reactive data source for the roles of the currently logged-in user,
+While `alanning:roles` provides primitives to execute CRUD operations on the roles, `pwix:roles` rather tries to manage the role's hierarchy itself.
+As such, the package adds:

-- the concept of directly attributed roles vs. inherited ones,
+- the primitives to manage of directly attributed roles vs. inherited ones,
 - aliases (todo #1)
 - a way of detected obsolete roles and to automatically cleanup them (a bit useful during development cycles)
 - some standard dialogs for viewing and editing roles.